Top Television Stars of the 50s

 There would be hardly any Hollywood fan who doesn’t know about Marilyn Monroe.
 We can say that she was an actress who got famous as the most admired sex symbol in the 50s.
 Monroe rose to the heights of popularity after playing the comic role of “Blonde Bombshell.”
 This was also the role that made her the popular sex symbol of Hollywood.

-Monroe was the perfect example of a classic Hollywood actress.
-In the 1950s, Monroe starred in films like “The Seven Year Itch,” “Gentlemen Prefer Blondes,” “Some Like It Hot,” “The Misfits,” and “All About Eve.”
-Sadly, her death at the age of 36 in 1962 didn’t allow her to enjoy a long career as an actress.
+Monroe was the perfect example of a classic Hollywood actress. the 1950s was the start of the Golden Age of Television.
+During this time Monroe graced the silver screen in a series of beloved films, including “The Seven Year Itch,” “Gentlemen Prefer Blondes,” “Some Like It Hot,” “The Misfits,” and “All About Eve.”

 4. Humphrey Bogart (1921-1956)